angular/components/src/cdk-experimental/listbox/listbox.md

 #### Orientation

-Listboxes assume a vertical orientation by default, but can be customized by setting the `cdkListboxOrientation` input oe listbox.
+Listboxes assume a vertical orientation by default, but can be customized by setting the `cdkListboxOrientation` input.
 Note that this only affects the keyboard navigation.
 You will still need to adjust your CSS styles to change the visual appearance.

 <!-- example({